The Value of Shared Experiences

 “Learning is the ecstasy of life which keeps our hearts young and our minds sharp.”

 We often think of shared experiences as something we do with our peers, friends of roughly the same age who share similar interests and passions.
-Yet shared experiences with someone younger offers us the opportunity to fulfill that need for a sense of purpose.
+Yet shared experiences with someone younger offers us the opportunity to fulfil that need for a sense of purpose.

-When looking for opportunities to share an experience, there exists a huge opportunity to build what Kate Jerome, in her Ted talk: “Ignore the Gap” refers to as vertical or inter-generational connections – meaningful relationships with our children, our grandchildren and, as we live longer, our great grandchildren.
+When looking for opportunities to share an experience, there exists a huge opportunity to build what Kate Jerome, in her Ted talk: “Ignore the Gap” refers to as vertical or inter-generational connections – meaningful relationships with our children, our grandchildren and, as we live longer, our great-grandchildren.

 Helping a younger person solve a problem through the benefit of our experience, or passing on well-learnt skills such as playing chess, reading, cooking and gardening, allows us to remain relevant, to recognise that older age has not rendered us useless but has in fact provided us with value.
 On the flip side, when we share an experience with a younger person, we create opportunities to challenge our thinking, to learn new skills, particularly in the area of technology and to open our eyes to new possibilities. “ The skills and needs of both generations,” Jerome says, “fit together like the pieces of a jigsaw puzzle.”